 “We do worry about affordability, particularly in some areas that have lower inventory” of homes for sale, says Randy Hopper, senior vice president of home lending for Navy Federal Credit Union.
 The places with low inventory tend to be places where home prices rise fastest, as the demand for homes exceeds supply.

 Hopper says a gradual rise in mortgage rates won’t cause most prospective buyers to give up on homeownership.
 On a $300,000 home, an increase of a quarter or a half percentage point “is only going to impact the payment by between $75 and $100 a month,” he says, “which isn’t insignificant, but it’s not necessarily something that impacts the buying decision.”Danielle Hale, chief economist for Realtor.com, says many markets are reaching the point where a typical home price is bumping up against affordability limits.
 She believes prices will eventually slow their increases to fall back in line with incomes.
 In 2019, she expects to see big sales increases in more-affordable areas such as El Paso, Texas; Tulsa, Oklahoma; and Chattanooga, Tennessee.
+If you are searching for home loan options visit SoFi.

 5. New homes get smaller